Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/attach-data.md

 On the right pane, you can add a freeform JSON payload that adds data to an SDK event before an extension that is listening for this event can hear the event.
 In this example, a custom mbox with custom mbox parameters is added to the event before the Target extension processes it.
 The added custom mbox will now be added on outgoing Target prefetch requests.

-In the following example, an mbox named **custom_mbox** with an additional mbox parameter named **customparams** is added to the Target event.
+ In the following example, an additional `TargetPrefetch` object for the given mbox `custom_mbox` containing the provided Target parameters is added to the Target event.

 ![](../../.gitbook/assets/target-attach-data-json-example-prefetch.png)

-In the above example, the JSON payload adds custom mbox parameters only for the custom mbox added.
-Custom parameters can be added to each of the Target prefetch objects instead.
+In the above example, the JSON payload adds custom mbox parameters only for the custom mbox that was added.
+You can also add custom parameters to each of the Target prefetch objects.
 The following example contains a valid JSON payload for this use case:

 ```json
 {